 These conditions reduce the amount of oxygen getting into your lungs.
 When there’s a low level of oxygen, your pulmonary arteries get narrower.
 This increases the lung blood pressure.
 Lung diseases can also damage blood vessels directly.

-This is another very common cause of pulmonary hypertension.
+This is another common cause of pulmonary hypertension.

-Type 4: Pulmonary hypertension due to blood clots (chronic thromboembolic pulmonary hypertension)
+Group 4: Pulmonary hypertension caused by blood clots (chronic thromboembolic pulmonary hypertension, CTEPH)

 This is a mixed group of rare causes.
 They’re grouped together because their causes are less clear.